tanjadaa/IBM-Prediction/README.md

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/Pipeline%20Leadership.png)

 ### Model Evaluation
-The Model evaluation shows the Model Accuracy which allows you to see the accuracy of your pipeline.
+This Model evaluation shows the model accuracy which allows us to see the accuracy of the pipeline, in this pipeline 4.

 The higher the score, the better the model is at predicting and distinguishing between customers who miss their payments and customers who don't.

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/Model%20Evaluation.png)

 ### Confusion Matrix